dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:EstVariance)
 \end{equation}

 Of course, in practice one would use the bootstrap or the jackknife as a stand-in for the c-index, but for pedagogic purpose, one maintains the fiction that one has a large number of case-sets at one's disposal (not to mention the time spent by the readers interpreting them).
-Notice that the left-hand-side of \@ref(eq:EstVariance) lacks treatment or reader indices.
+Notice that the left-hand-side of Eqn. \@ref(eq:EstVariance) lacks treatment or reader indices.
 This is because implicit in the notation is averaging the observed variances over all treatments and readers, as implied by $\left \langle \right \rangle _{ij}$.
 Likewise, the covariance terms are estimated as follows:

 \begin{equation}
 Cov=\left\{\begin{matrix}